 Is there an adoption fee and why?

-The adoption fee covers your rescue animal being neutered (including puppies when they are old enough), micro chipped and vaccinated as well as all food, any other medical care and kennel bills whilst in our care.
+The adoption fee covers your rescue animal being neutered, microchipped, fully vaccinated and helps towards their food, any other medical care and kennel bills whilst in our care.

 What is the adoption process?